The Process Timeline

 The Trust informed the Municipality of the land surveyor’s report.
 At the time, municipal officials were not aware that the Municipality owned this land.

-- At a meeting initiated by the then national Minister of Environmental Affairs and Tourism, the mayor of the Cape Agulhas Municipality indicated that the land in question could be made available for the proposed centre.
+- In 2007, at a meeting initiated by the then national Minister of Environmental Affairs and Tourism, the mayor of the Cape Agulhas Municipality indicated that the land in question could be made available for the proposed centre.

-- The process to make the land available took time.
-The fishing community, meanwhile, made available another site, adjacent to the previous site, for the proposed centre.
+- The process to make the land available began in 2008.
+The fishing community, meanwhile, made available another site, adjacent to the previous site, for the proposed centre, as a precaution of the municipal process to transfer the “lost” section of land is not successful.

 - Architectural plans for the proposed centre were submitted to a panel of town planners and architects, led by Professor Fabio Todeschini of the University of Cape Town and they were involved once again when the new land was made available.
 After consultation with members of the community and amongst themselves, they approved a new placement, B, for the building, about fifteen meters north of the original proposed placement, A.

-- In September 2010, plans for the proposed centre were submitted to SAHRA, the South African Heritage Resource Agency.
+- In September 2010, plans for the proposed centre were once again submitted to SAHRA, the South African Heritage Resource Agency.
 The historic fishing village is a Grade 1 National Cultural Landscape and falls within the jurisdiction of SAHRA.
 Officials and board members of SAHRA were generally supportive and in favour of the proposed centre.
-Following suggestions, especially by one member of the BelCom, SAHRA, however, suggested that the placement of the building should not be B, as proposed to SAHRA, but A, as was originally proposed.
+Following suggestions, especially by one member of the BelCom, SAHRA, however, suggested that the placement of the building should not be B, but A, the original position, which SAHRA initially approved in 2006, before the discovery of the “lost” section of land.

 - The general agreement was that the original site A right next to the harbour was the best possible placement, both for the proposed building site and for the landscape of the historic fishing village.
 This had also been the community’s preferred site for the proposed building.

-- For the NEMA process, the Trust had to appoint an independent agency, as required by law, for the public participation process.
+- For the EIA and NEMA process, the Trust appointed an independent agency for the public participation process.
 The first phase of this public participation process ended on 31 January 2011.
 There were no objections to the proposed centre and support was expressed from civil society structures.
-This was a welcome surprise for trustees of the Trust, as they had not lobbied for such support.
-After the public participation process there was another period of forty days for interested parties to comment.
-In this process, too, there are no objections to the proposed centre.
+This was a welcome surprise.
+After the public participation process there was another period for interested parties to comment.
+In this process, too, there were no objections to the proposed centre.
+See Council’s decision on 26 September 2012 and building plan for Fish House.

-- The Cape Agulhas Council then resolved to transfer use of the land for the proposed centre to the Fishermen’s Union and set in motion a process to do so.
+- On 26 September 2012, the Cape Agulhas Council resolved to transfer use of the land for the proposed centre to the Fishermen’s Union.

-- The process for approval was complicated by another matter.
-There was no zoning in place for the site; the small triangle of land that constitutes the site was not planned to be an erf in the town.
-It was apparently inadvertently left out when land surveyors extended the boundaries of harbour land and altered the cadastral boundaries of the historic fishing village in the 1970s.
+- The further process was complicated by another matter.
+There was no zoning in place for the site; the triangle of land that constitutes the “lost” site discovered by the land surveyor did not appear on cadastral maps.
+It could have inadvertently when land surveyors extended the boundaries of harbour land and altered the cadastral boundaries of the historic fishing village in the 1970s.
 At that time, the zoning on this open land was “indeterminate”, a zoning category that has ceased to exist under new laws.
-By default, the zoning now was agricultural land, which was not appropriate, given the small size of the rocky plot, as well as the fact that it was situated right in the middle of the town.
-As the National Department of Agriculture, when asked to comment, did not object to the proposed centre, the site came to be zoned appropriately for general use.
+By default, the zoning now was agricultural land, which was not appropriate, given the small size of the rocky plot, as well as the fact that it was situated in the centre of the town.
+In December, the Municipality, on advice also from the provincial Department of Planning, eventually rezoned the “lost” section of land.

 - By November 2011, the Trust eventually had sought and obtained approval for the proposed centre from SAHRA (16 November 2010); from Heritage Western Cape (26 October 2011); and from the Western Cape Department of Environmental Affairs and Development Planning (17 November 2011).
 In the course of the National Environmental Management Act (NEMA) process, comment was also invited from the public and from various interested parties, amongst them the Cape Agulhas Municipality, Cape Nature and the South African Department of Agriculture.